Skip to content

 Manis

-Manis animations are sampled across all frames for different bones and transform channels.
+.manis animations are sampled across all frames for different bones and transform channels.
 They are generally used for advanced character animation that requires dynamics, constraints or blending between animations.

 Import

-Select a target armature you want to animate before importing a manis file.
+Select a target armature you want to animate before importing a .manis file.

 Limitations